Affiliate Marketing For Dummies: Everything You Need to Know

 If the product costs $100 and pays their affiliates 25% per sale (commission rate), then you'd get $25 every time someone buys.

-How to Make Money in Affiliate Marketing
+How to Make Money as an Affiliate

 You can probably guess it: